catalyst-cloud/catalystcloud-docs/source/kubernetes/network_policies.rst

 Working with network policies
 #############################

-As Catalyst Cloud uses `Calico`_ for the default network driver it is possible to define network policies to control what and how resources are accessed within the cluster.
+As Sky TV uses `Calico`_ for the default network driver it is possible to define network policies to control what and how resources are accessed within the cluster.